Contract Signature Authority Memo

 - Walter and Dibbell have the authority to sign agreements for entertainment events being held at the Wisconsin Union with the understanding that any contract that deviates from the Legal Services developed standard entertainment contract must be reviewed with Legal Services prior to signing.

-- Cadwallader, Uhlrich, Moreland, Kalvin, Andresen, Sweet, Westby, Morris, Heimstreet, Gatz, Zitske, Wernigg, Kuntz, Ngo, Castello, Bitner, Barker and Egan have the authority to sign proposals, agreements, contracts, etc. related to extramural support activities of the University.
+- Cadwallader, Mellon, Moreland, Kalvin, Andresen, Hoffman, Sweet, Westby, Morris, Heimstreet, Gatz, Novak, Zitske, Wernigg, Kuntz, Ngo and Barker have the authority to sign proposals, agreements, contracts, etc. related to extramural support activities of the University.

 - Mount has the authority to sign educational grants on behalf of the School of Medicine and Public Health, reassignment forms with the Centers for Medicare and Medicaid Services, Health Professional Loan Forgiveness agreements and financial support agreements with the University of Wisconsin Hospital & Clinics Authority.

-- Elvey and Lamppa have authority to sign contracts related to space use by outside parties, University space leases from outside parties and contracts for FP&M units to provide services to related organizations, such as the VA and Forest Products Labs.
+- Steele and Harrod have authority to sign contracts related to space use by outside parties, University space leases from outside parties and contracts for FP&M units to provide services to related organizations, such as the VA and Forest Products Labs.

 - Brokopp and Gehl has the authority to sign Fee-For-Service Agreements and other agreements, grants, contracts, and leases less than $500,000 related to WSLH business; Research and Sponsored Programs contracts must be signed by UW-RSP.